1 In 3 Black Californians Report Unequal Treatment In Health Care, Survey Says

 Health Is A Priority: The majority of Black Californians surveyed said they put extensive effort into getting preventive care, they have health insurance, they track their blood pressure and cholesterol and have seen a doctor in the past year.

 What Would Help?
-Respondents say mandatory racism training for medical staff, increase Black representation in health jobs and administration and expand community-based education on how to advocate for high quality care.
+Respondents called for mandatory unconscious bias training for medical staff, increased Black representation in health jobs and administration, and expanded community-based education on how to advocate for high-quality care.